gtsiwicki/Math311-Linear-Algebra/README.md

 # Math311-Linear-Algebra
-Coding projects for Lnear Algebra
+Coding projects for Linear Algebra

 1. Using Google Co-Lab to solve system of equations with code: